andreadev-it/neorg-module-tutorials/part-2.md

 return module
 ```

-We now want to cahnge it so that the user can pass a name to be greeted when opening neovim.
+We now want to change it so that the user can pass a name to be greeted when opening neovim.

 The goal is to have something like this: